uhm-descartes/descartes-modules/morea/descartes-morea-workshop/experience-morea-module-setup.md

 <img src="./fig/gitpod-11.png" width="100%">

 Congratulations!
-You have now installed your own copy of the workshop repo and you are ready to start adding the content for your workshop.
+You have now installed your own copy of the module repo and you are ready to start adding the content for your module.

 {% include next-button.html
 top-label="4.
 Workshop development, Part 1 ->"
 bottom-label="2:45pm"
-url="/morea/morea/experience-morea-workshop-development-1.html" %}
+url="/morea/morea/experience-morea-module-development-1.html" %}